- 17 October 2018

 You can get experience as a care home nurse in any type of care home, and varied experience can be particularly useful if you want to work in a larger care home environment.

 Once you been a care home nurse for over a year, you may find that you want to expand your role or move forward in your career.

 Senior Care Home Nurse

 The first progression in your career is to become a senior care home nurse.
 There are no specific qualifications required to progress to this role, but you may find that certain competencies are required according to your job and the type of care home you work in.

 You will be reporting to the deputy care home manager and / or care home manager on a daily basis about the wellbeing of the residents and whether any adjustments should be recommended to care plans currently in place.

-Many people come to a care home nurse job having started out their career as a support worker

-and then decided to train as a qualified nurse.
+Many people come to a care home nurse job having started out their career as a support worker or care assistant and then decided to train as a qualified nurse.

 While this experience is not essential when applying for a care home nurse job, it does help if you have worked as a support worker because you will have an understanding of the needs of a person living in a care home, how different the environment can be from a clinical primary care environment and how care is delivered through all members of the team.

 Nursing Home Manager / Care Home Manager

 The care home manager is responsible for overseeing everything that happens within the home and for ensuring standards of care are fully maintained.
 You will manage your team of care home nurses, support workers and your deputy manager to ensure that key principles and quality of care are upheld.

-Although you may not necessarily need to be a qualified nurse in order to be a care home manager, you will definitely need experience in a care home environment and in most cases, the Registered Manager’s Award.
+Although you may not necessarily need to be a qualified nurse, to be a care home manager, you will need experience working in a care home environment and in most cases, the Registered Manager’s Award.
 Until recently the RMA was the industry standard qualification for all care home managers, but it has recently been upgraded to the NVQ4 in leadership and management for care.

 In particular, private sector care home managers must also be strong business people with an eye for minimising loss and maximising profit while maintaining high standards of care.

 Service Manager / Unit Manager

 The role of a service manager or unit manager is very similar to that of a care home manager, except that this particular job title usually applies to a care home that caters for those with mental health problems and / or learning difficulties.